YuanLinTech/Planit-Testing-SDET-Assessment/README.md

 ###### This repository stores solutions for Planit Testing SDET Assessment questions.
 SDET_Challenge1.cpp is the solution for Task 2, Challenge 1 and SDET_Challenge2.cpp is the solution for Task 2, Challenge 2.
+Both solutions are written in C++.